-Parents/carers have a responsibility to:

-- Understand and adhere to the relevant BILC policies and procedures. - o Talk to their children about safeguarding issues and support BILC in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the BILC or other agencies. - Speak to school staff if they have any concerns about the welfare, well-being and safety of their children.
+- Parents/carers have a responsibility to: - o Understand and adhere to the relevant BILC policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the BILC or other agencies. - Speak to school staff if they have any concerns about the welfare, well-being and safety of their children.

-9. Recognising Indicators of abuse and neglect
+10. Recognising Indicators of abuse and neglect

-- All staff in BILC are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018 updated December 2020)) and Keeping Children Safe in Education (KCSIE) 2021.
+- All staff at BILC are made aware of the definitions and indicators of abuse and neglect (see below), as identified by Working Together to Safeguard Children (2018; updated 1 July 2022) and Keeping Children Safe in Education (KCSIE) 2022. - All staff understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online.

+- Harm can also include ill treatment that is not physical as well as the impact of witnessing ill treatment of

+others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of

+domestic abuse.

 - BILC recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- Physical abuse
+- o Physical abuse

 - Sexual abuse

 - o Emotional abuse

 - Neglect